Stefan Edberg: Post-career competitive racquet sports

 Edberg began playing competitive squash after his retirement from professional tennis and soon became an elite player in Sweden.
 When racketlon emerged as a growing sport in Scandinavia, Edberg's pro-level tennis ability and emerging squash prowess made him highly competitive, despite his relative inexperience in badminton and table tennis.

 In September 2008, Stefan Edberg officially joined the "Black Rock Tour of Champions", a tour for professional tennis players who have retired from the ATP Tour.
 Edberg won his first tournament in Paris held on clay, winning matches against clay court specialists Thomas Muster in the opening round and Sergi Bruguera in the finals.

 In January 2012, Edberg played a one-set exhibition against Jo-Wilfried Tsonga in Doha, Qatar, and lost 5–7.

 Coaching

 Edberg signed a contract to become Roger Federer's coach at the end of 2013.
-Their collaboration officially started at the 2014 Australian Open.
-Federer described Edberg's role as "more of a mentor than a coach"; nonetheless, his influence has been widely regarded as pivotal in the Swiss champion's eventual resurgence, especially in bringing effective and more frequent serve-and-volley and net charging to his game.
+Federer described Edberg's role as "more of a mentor than a coach"; nonetheless, his influence was widely regarded as pivotal in the Swiss champion's eventual resurgence, especially in bringing effective and more frequent serve-and-volley and net charging to his game.
 Their collaboration ended in December 2015.